biojava/biojava.github.io/wiki/Current_events.md

 This version is compatible with Java 6, 7, and 8.

--   -   Upgrading \*\*\*

-Since we renamed all package names to be consistent across the whole project, there will be import errors when upgrading to this version.
+**Upgrading** Since we renamed all package names to be consistent across the whole project, there will be import errors when upgrading to this version.
 These can automatically get resolved by IDEs such as Eclipse or IntelliJ by selecting the Optimize Import menu item.

--   -   About BioJava:\*\*\*
+**About BioJava:**

 BioJava is a mature open-source project that provides a framework for processing of biological data.
 BioJava contains powerful analysis and